1 – Introduction

 It seems that God worded the Creation account in such a way that it would be brief with just enough detail to appeal to peoples throughout history, ranging widely in their capacity to understand – from the uneducated to the cleverest of scientists.

 For similar reasons, that also may be why the Genesis account doesn’t make it clear that Earth is a sphere (although certain other Scriptures do suggest that).
-Genesis doesn’t say clearly that Earth is a sphere or that the heavens stretch far into space, neither does it say that Earth is flat or the stars are nearby.
+Genesis doesn’t say clearly that Earth is a sphere or that the heavens stretch far into space.
 These are bits of knowledge that were not needed for most of human history.
-He’s left it for modern man to figure it out, in an age when the human race needs that knowledge for its space exploration programs.
+He’s left it for modern humankind to figure it out, in an age when the human race needs that knowledge for its space exploration programs.

 It is God’s privilege to conceal things, and the king’s privilege to discover and invent.
 You cannot understand the height of heaven, the size of the earth, or all that goes on in the king’s mind!
 (Proverbs 25:2, TLB)

 The whole of Day 2 was spent in fashioning the atmosphere, perhaps because this is such an important feature in our environment.
 For that is what sets Earth apart from other planets in the cosmos and enables our planet to support biological life systems.
-Whether or not other planets somewhere in the universe have similar conditions is, nowadays, a big question, one that is addressed elsewhere in this study.
+Whether or not other planets somewhere in the universe have similar conditions is, nowadays, a big question, one that is addressed elsewhere in this study (in Post 11).

 Day 3: And God said, “Let the waters under the heavens be gathered together into one place, and let the dry land appear.”
 And it was so.
 God called the dry land Earth, and the waters that were gathered together he called Seas.
 And God saw that it was good.